ModelAtlasofTheEarth/metadata_schema/README.md

 # metadata_schema

-List of Types used in codemeta (https://codemeta.github.io/terms/) Most of these schema.org types
+List of Types used in codemeta (https://codemeta.github.io/terms/) Most of these are schema.org types

 - URL
 - Text